pvigier/pvigier.github.io-jekyll/_posts/2018-02-15-non-empty-destructors.md

 This solution has the benefit of being very fast to implement.

-# Fourth solution: set up and tear down
+# Fourth Solution: Set Up and Tear Down

 The last solution is to manage the initialization and the finalization outside of the constructor and the destructor.